 Preamble

-In 2003 and 2005, at the two phases of the World Summit of the Information Society (WSIS), the international community agreed on a set of commitments that recognize ICTs as enablers for development.
-World leaders representing Governments, civil society, private sector and the international organizations translated the common vision and guiding principles into concrete action lines in the Geneva Plan of Action, to advance the achievement of internationally agreed goals.

-The Action Lines capture the potential of ICTs in enhancing access, especially of vulnerable populations, to education, health care and other public services, provision of ICT Infrastructure, creating enabling environments, building confidence and security in the use of ICTs to information, finance and knowledge, and the role of ICTs for the protecting the environment, for mitigating natural disaster risks, ensuring sustainable use of natural resources and sustainable food production and for women’s empowerment.

-Though we have made considerable achievements, ten years since WSIS 2003, the ICT landscape has changed dramatically, several new trends have emerged in the information society like broadband, social networks, mobility and digital inclusion.
-These trends bring new Rapid innovation, diffusion and uptake of mobile technologies and improved access to the Internet have greatly expanded the gamut of opportunities that ICTs offer to promote inclusive development.
-As demonstrated by the ongoing overall review of the implementation of WSIS outcomes, international cooperation and multi-stakeholder collaboration on the strategic use of ICTs to address a wide range of issues during the past decade has produced a wealth of knowledge, experience and expertise – valuable resources.
+Ten years ago, the representatives of the peoples of the world assembled in Geneva in 2003 and in Tunis in 2005 for the first and the second phases of the World Summit on the Information Society adopted a common vision of the information Society, identified its key principles and outlined the main challenges towards and Information Society for All based on shared knowledge.

+The decade since WSIS has seen very considerable progress towards the people-centered, inclusive and development-oriented Information Society.
+The multistakeholder approach and implementation at the international level proved to be a considerable asset in taking forward the WSIS themes and action lines.
+Still, major challenges lay ahead for counteracting the wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.

+Along the years, the open Internet model has demonstrated a remarkable flexibility to change and ability to develop economic growth and social progress.
+In the next decade, ICTs will play a critical role in achieving the sustainable development goals.
 Taking into account ongoing dialogue on the Post-2015 Development Agenda (MDG Review Process) and WSIS+10 review process it is important to note the possible interaction between both processes to ensure that efforts across the UN System are coherent, connected and coordinated to achieve maximum, sustainable impact.

-The main task of bridging the digital divide and creating a people –centric, digitally inclusive and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.
+The main task of bridging the digital divide and creating a people –centric, digitally inclusive, open and development oriented information society where everyone can create, access, utilize and share information and knowledge still remains.

 We envision:

+An open Information Society, relying on open, collaborative and voluntary political and technical processes.
+A society where all stakeholders will enjoy the social and economic benefits of ICTs, where the free flow of information and the right to freedom of expression can be enjoyed.

 The full participation of all citizens of the world must be a priority for the information society.
 The full involvement of women, older people young people, people with disabilities and indigenous peoples, in the development of ideas and policies concerning the information society is essential if their concerns, needs and interests are to be fully incorporated in policies and outcomes of the information society.

+The ongoing development of multistakeholder processes which have become an essential and unique approach to engagement in addressing issues affecting the knowledge and information societies.
+The benefits of the decentralized decision-making structure, that ensures participation of all stakeholder communities, youth, women, poor, persons with disabilities and indigenous peoples, should be emphasized.

-An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that takes as its starting point a rights-based approach to development.
+An information society that has the interests of the most poor and marginalised people of our societies at its heart is necessarily an information society that strives to achieve piece and sustainable development.

-That youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs should remain a cross-cutting priority for bridging the digital divide, reinforced by accountability.

-The concept of digital inclusion goes beyond affordability and access to ICT networks, services and applications.
-It recognizes there are additional needs for different marginalized groups that include accessible ICTs for persons with disabilities, digital literacy training for women, youth and indigenous peoples, and the use of ICTs for social and economic empowerment, including, e.g. ICTs to promote youth employment and entrepreneurship.
+An information society where youth, women, the poor, indigenous people and persons with disabilities benefit from the opportunities provided by ICTs.
+Digital inclusion should remain a cross-cutting priority and goes beyond affordability and access to ICT networks, services and applications.
+It recognizes there are additional training needs for different marginalized groups and that the use of ICTs for social and economic empowerment, youth employment and entrepreneurship is critical.